Postal codes in Canada: Santa Claus

-The postal code H0H 0H0 was chosen for this special seasonal use as it reads "Ho ho ho," if each zero is interpreted as the similar looking letter O.
+The postal code H0H 0H0 was chosen for this special seasonal use, as it reads "Ho ho ho" if each zero is interpreted as the similar-looking letter O.

 The H0- prefix is an anomaly: the 0 indicates a rural delivery zone, but H is used to designate Montreal, the second-largest city in Canada.
 As such, the H0- prefix is almost completely empty.
 H0M, assigned to the international Akwesasne tribal reserve on the Canada–US border, is the only other H0- postal code in active use.

 In 2013, Santa was dragged into the ongoing Arctic sovereignty debate to support Canadian territorial claims extending to the North Pole.
-During a parliamentary debate, Conservative MP Paul Calandra accused the opposition Liberal Party of "not think[ing] that the North Pole or Santa Claus are in Canada".
+During a parliamentary debate, Conservative MP Paul Calandra accused the opposition Liberal Party of "not think[ing] that the North Pole or Santa Claus [is] in Canada".
 Liberal leader Justin Trudeau responded by saying, "Everyone knows that Santa Claus is Canadian.
 His postal code is H0H 0H0."
 The Official Opposition New Democratic Party disagreed, insisting that Santa is a "citizen of the world".